Britain's FTSE edges up, Whitbread sinks on deteriorating consumer outlook

 By Helen Reid

-LONDON, April 25 (Reuters) - British shares edged higher on Tuesday as a strong Europe-wide market rally after the first round of the French election dissipated and investors focused on corporate results which indicated tougher times ahead for consumer goods stocks.
+LONDON, April 25 (Reuters) - British shares edged up on Tuesday as a strong Europe-wide market rally after the first round of the French election dissipated, with investors' focus back on corporate results which indicated tougher times ahead for consumer goods stocks.

-The blue-chip FTSE 100 index ended up 0.15 percent, with financials, energy and healthcare stocks supporting gains.
+The blue-chip FTSE 100 index was up 0.2 percent, with energy and healthcare stocks supporting gains while earnings were mixed.

 The FTSE's rise on Monday had been modest compared to European and French benchmarks, with investors flagging obstacles ahead for the UK market.